-In its own version of the Odyssey, a historic American longrifle from the bench of Revolutionary War gunsmith John Small (1759-1821), long separated from the town where it was built, serendipitously finds its way back home with the aid of modern-day counterparts of those ancient Greek mariners.
-Just as Odysseus was returned home to Ithaca, this vestige of Small would be carried home to his hometown of Vincennes, Ind.
+In its own odyssey, an historic American long-rifle from the bench of Revolutionary War gunsmith John Small (1759-1821), long separated from the town where it was built, would be delivered to its home by modern-day versions of those Greek mariners.
+As Odysseus was returned home to Ithaca, so was John Small, in a way, carried home to Vincennes, Ind.

-The long gun, built by Small around 1803, became known as the “Grouseland Rifle” in 2004 when it came to rest in the museum at President William Henry Harrison’s Grouseland home.
-In 2012, when the gun was adopted as the official rifle of the State of Indiana, it came to symbolize an entire state’s regard for its frontier heritage.
-As part of Indiana’s 200th anniversary of statehood, the Grouseland Foundation, owner of the rifle and conservator of Harrison’s territorial home, commissioned a bicentennial reproduction of the gun to be offered at auction for the purpose of furthering historical preservation in Vincennes.
+This long gun, built by Indiana’s first sheriff John Small around 1803, would become known in 2004 as the “Grouseland Rifle” when it returned to Vincennes to reside in the museum at Gov. William Henry Harrison’s Grouseland home.
+In 2012 when the Grouseland Rifle was adopted as the official rifle of the State of Indiana, it would come to symbolize an entire state’s regard for its frontier heritage.
+As part of Indiana’s 200th anniversary of statehood, the Grouseland Foundation, owner of the rifle and conservator of Harrison’s territorial home, commissioned a bicentennial reproduction of Indiana’s state rifle, offered at auction to further historical preservation in John Small’s hometown of Vincennes.

-The original “Grouseland Rifle” (shown here below its modern counterpart) is the official rifle of the state of Indiana.
-Its maker, Col. John Small (r.) was regarded as one of the finest gunsmiths west of the Appalachians and had been a soldier during the Revolutionary War.
-He eventually settled in the Northwest Territory in Vincennes, Ind.
+Above, the “Grouseland Rifle” is the official rifle of the state of Indiana, and it was made by Col. John Small, who is regarded one of the finest gunsmiths west of the Appalachians.
+Small had been a soldier during the Revolutionary War, and he eventually settled in the Northwest Territory in Vincennes.

 A 14-year-old John Small got his start as a gunmaker in western Pennsylvania, where he was apprenticed to brothers Richard and William Butler at Fort Pitt around 1773.
 His early military experience was documented in Harold Gill’s The Gunsmith in Colonial Virginia, noting John Small’s service in 1775 as an armorer during Lord Dunmore’s War.
 On a Revolutionary War muster roll from 1782, John Small was listed as a private 7th class, Capt.
 Samuel Cunningham’s company, Pennsylvania’s Washington County militia.